 You can increase intake by keeping a healthy, unprocessed diet full of raw fruits and vegetables, while adding dairy and fish.
 You can also supplement topically or ingest a supplement.

-The recommended daily allowance of iodine is:
+The recommended daily allowance is:

 - 150 micrograms (mcg) per day for adult men and women